How to Determine Proper Position Size When Trading – Any Trade, Any Market

-Forex: $50 / (10 pips x $1) = $50 / $10 = 5 mini lots.
-We know it is 5 mini lots, and not micro or standard lots, because we punched the pip value of a mini lot into the formula.
-To get the position size in micro lots, input $0.10 for the pip value instead.
-Doing so produces a position size of 50 micro lots, which is the same as 5 mini lots.
-The trade costs you $50,000 to make though (the value of 5 mini lots).
-To take the trade leverage of at least 10:1 is required.
+We know it is 6 micro lots because we used the pip value of a micro lot into the formula.
+To get the position size in mini lots, input $1 for the pip value instead.
+Doing so produces a position size of 0.625 mini lots, which is the same as 6.25 micro lots.
+The trade costs you $6,000 to make though (the value of 6 micro lots).
+To take the trade requires leverage.

 Assume you have a $13,000 account, which means you can risk $130 per trade.
 You buy an E-mini S&P 500 (ES) contract at 1210.00 and place a stop loss at 1207.50, putting 10 ticks at risk (there are 4 ticks per point).
 You need to know the tick value of the contract you’re trading in order to determine the proper position size.
 For ES, each tick is worth $12.50.

 Futures: $130 / (10 ticks x $12.50) = $130 / $125 = 1.04, or 1 contract.
 Holding a one contract position only costs about $500 in intraday margin (day trading) with many US brokers.
 If you hold overnight you’ll be subject to initial and maintenance margin.
-Maintenance margin on this contract is $4600, subject to change, and expect to pay $5060 (may vary) in initial margin.
 There is enough funds in the account to day trade this position or hold it overnight.

 Proper Position Sizing Strategy – Final Word

-The method works for swing traders, day traders or investors.
+The method works for swing traders and day traders.
 Depending on which market you trade, master the formula.
-If you trade forex or futures, know your tick and pip values (or have them written down) if you need to make trades quickly.
-If you’re swing trading, again, you have more time so you can look them up as needed.
+If you trade forex or futures, know your tick and pip values (or have them written down).